SEARCH SITE MAP

-The Protocol on Civil Liability and Compensation for Damage Caused by the Transboundary Effects of Industrial Accidents on Transboundary Waters was formally adopted and signed by 22 countries at the Ministerial Conference "Environment for Europe" in Kiev, Ukraine, on 21 May 2003.
+The Protocol on Civil Liability and Compensation for Damage Caused by the Transboundary Effects of Industrial Accidents on Transboundary Waters was adopted and signed by 22 countries at the Ministerial Conference "Environment for Europe" in Kyiv, Ukraine, on 21 May 2003 (2 more countries signed the Protocol later in 2003).

 The Protocol will give individuals affected by the transboundary impact of industrial accidents on international watercourses (e.g. fishermen or operators of downstream waterworks) a legal claim for adequate and prompt compensation.